JuliaAI/MLJ.jl/docs/src/composing_models.md

 ### Source nodes

-Only source nodes reference concrete data.
+Only source nodes can reference concrete data.
 A `Source` object has a single field, `data`.

 ```@docs
+MLJBase.Source
 source(X)
 rebind!
 sources